Q. What is Chi Kung (Qigong)?

 Comment: Shoes should be a good fit, not tight.
 To check if the sole is suitable find a polished board floor, or other surface offering little grip.
 Stand with the feet about 1 meter apart, and shift the weight from one foot to the other, while noticing the sole grip, i.e. less slip the better.
 Sport or walking type shoes offer better foot and ankle support than everyday shoes.

-Slip on shoes made for practising Chi Kung of the type used by Chi Kung Masters, Teachers and Practitioners in China can be found on web sites like Ali Baba:
+Slip on shoes, generally referred to as Wushu or Qigong or Tai Chi shoes, off the type used by Chi Kung Masters, Teachers and Practitioners in China can be found on web sites like Ali Express:

 Copyright 2018.
 Highlands Chi Kung.
 All Rights Reserved.